rocketacademy/sarah-classic/projects/project-2-beat-that.md

 ## Setup

-1. Fork and Clone the [Basics _Beat That!_ repo](https://github.com/rocketacademy/basics-beat-that).
+1. Fork and Clone the [Fundamentals _Beat That!_ repo](https://github.com/rocketacademy/basics-beat-that).

 ## Base